-The SC68C2550B provides four levels of prioritized interrupts to minimize external software interaction.
+The SC16C2550B provides four levels of prioritized interrupts to minimize external software interaction.
 The Interrupt Status Register (ISR) provides the user with four interrupt status bits.
 Performing a read cycle on the ISR will provide the user with the highest pending interrupt level to be serviced.
 No other interrupts are acknowledged until the pending interrupt is serviced.
 A lower level interrupt may be seen after servicing the higher level interrupt and re-reading the interrupt status bits.
-Table 11 shows the data values (bit 0 to bit 3) for the four prioritized interrupt levels and the interrupt sources associated with each of these interrupt levels.
+Table 12 "Interrupt source" shows the data values (bits 3:0) for the four prioritized interrupt levels and the interrupt sources associated with each of these interrupt levels.

-Table 11: Interrupt source
+Table 12.
+Interrupt source

-idbic i i.
-Table 11.
-Interrupt dedice

-Priority level ISR[3] ISR[2] ISR[1] ISR[0] Source of the interrupt

-1 0 1 1 0 LSR (Receiver Line Status Register)

-2 0 1 0 0 RXRDY (Received Data Ready)

-2 1 1 0 0 RXRDY (Receive Data Time-out)

-3 0 0 1 0 TXRDY (Transmitter Holding Register Empty)

-4 0 0 0 0 MSR (Modem Status Register)
+Priority level ISR[3] ISR[2] ISR[1] ISR[0] Source of the interrupt 1 0 1 1 0 LSR (Receiver Line Status Register) 2 0 1 0 0 RXRDY (Received Data Ready) 2 1 1 0 0 RXRDY (Receive Data Time-out) 3 0 0 1 0 TXRDY (Transmitter Holding Register empty) 4 0 0 0 0 MSR (Modem Status Register)

-Table 12: Interrupt Status Register bits description
+Table 13.
+Interrupt Status Register bits description

 Bit Symbol Description 7:6 ISR[7:6] FIFOs enabled.
-These bits are set to a logic 0 when the FIFOs are not being used in the 68C450 mode.
-They are set to a logic 1 when the FIFOs are enabled in the SC68C2550B mode. logic 0 or cleared = default condition 5:4 ISR[5:4] not used 3:1 ISR[3:1] INT priority bits 2 to 0.
-These bits indicate the source for a pending interrupt at interrupt priority levels 1, 2, and 3 (see Table 11 ). logic 0 or cleared = default condition 0 ISR[0] INT status logic 0 = an interrupt is pending and the ISR contents may be used as a pointer to the appropriate interrupt service routine logic 1 = no interrupt pending (normal default condition)
+These bits are set to a logic 0 when the FIFOs are not being used in the 16C450 mode.
+They are set to a logic 1 when the FIFOs are enabled in the SC16C2550B mode. logic 0 or cleared = default condition 5:4 ISR[5:4] not used 3:1 ISR[3:1] INT priority bits 2:0.
+These bits indicate the source for a pending interrupt at interrupt priority levels 1, 2 and 3 (see Table 12).
+IODIOI logic 0 or cleared = default condition 0 ISR[0] INT status. logic 0 = an interrupt is pending and the ISR contents may be used as a pointer to the appropriate interrupt service routine logic 1 = no interrupt pending (normal default condition)